Skip to content

 • Go to video.

-• Click the three dot menu below the video.
+• Click the view transcript link in the description section below the video.

 • Click open transcript.